This guide assumes you’ve already set up your server. If not, start with our Basic Setup Guide.

 Step 2: Place Player Spawn Points

-Every mission needs spawn points where players enter the game:Find Player Spawn in Entity Browser
+Every mission needs spawn points where players enter the game:Place Spawn Points

 - Click to place in the 3D viewport